Quebec inquiry calls for legal protections for journalists’ sources

 The report also suggests better monitoring of judicial authorizations for search warrants.
 It recommends both a justice system registry and police registry to track the applications.

 The report is likely to add pressure for reforms at Montreal's police force, which has been shaken by a series of controversies.
-A damning report released this month outlined dysfunction within the force and led to the suspension of Chief Philippe Pichet.
+A report released this month outlined dysfunction within the force and led to the suspension of Chief Philippe Pichet.

-Among the key suggestions aimed at police, the commission wants legal measures requiring police to notify journalists before executing their warrants "unless it is urgent or there is a risk for the conduct of the investigation."
+Among the key suggestions aimed at police, the Chamberland commission wants legal measures requiring police to notify journalists before executing their warrants "unless it is urgent or there is a risk for the conduct of the investigation."

 It also calls for better training for police, both for those in internal affairs and those whose work could violate people's privacy, especially when it comes to journalists' sources and material.